nevadoapps/Learning/docs/CSharp_Programming_Constructs.md

 5. Parsing Values and Using TryParse from String Data
 6. Working with String Data
 7. String Interpolation and Escape Characters, Verbatim Strings
+8. The Checked and Unchecked Keyword
+9. C# Iteration Constructs
+   - for loop
+   - foreach/in loop
+   - while loop
+   - do/while loop
+10. The if/else & switch statement

 <details>
 <summary>